owenhhj/chemlabtech/README.md

 `data.json` is the text database storing all the troubleshooting Q&As of this website.

-`scripts/renderer.js` reads the issues in `data.json` and renders them into the website, also enabling the click-to-expand feature.
+`scripts/renderer.js` reads the issues in `data.json` and renders them into the website, also enabling the click-to-expand/collapse feature.